Read Neal Whitten's summary. Velociteach offers a virtual, recorded course led by Whitten on this topic, "Are You Too Soft"?

 I'm still musing on the excellent fable/case study from this 2002 book.

 Author Patrick Lencioni noted the interrelationship between the dysfunctions, with even one of them present having the …

 I've been reading Ken Rubin's Essential Scrum.
 Because of this, I'm interested in understanding the consistencies and inconsistencies between the PMBOK standard and Agile techniques.
 An informative, …

 I'm reading Frederick P. Brooks' classic The Mythical Man Month from a project management perspective.
 Because of the challenges in complex software management, Brooks embraced Harlan Mills' proposal …

 I've had the opportunity to manage projects and operations in library/information technology.
 I'm intensely interested in and engaged with project management, particularly in the technology space.

-I currently serve as a Program Manager (Systems Program) for the Orbis Cascade Alliance, a regional academic library consortium in the Pacific Northwest.
-From July 2013 to mid-2015, I served as the Alliance-side project manager for the migration of 31 institutions to shared management and discovery services using Ex Libris Alma and Primo.
+From 2013-2018, I served as a Program Manager for the Orbis Cascade Alliance, a regional academic library consortium in the Pacific Northwest.
+From July 2013 to mid-2015, I was the Alliance-side project manager for the migration of 31 institutions to shared management and discovery services using Ex Libris Alma and Primo.
 I previously worked in library systems and technology positions at Washington State University, the National Library of Medicine, and at Texas A&M University.

 I am a certified Project Management Professional.
 I attended college at Texas A&M University, graduating with a Bachelor of Arts in History in 1989.
 I earned a Master of Library and Information Science degree from Louisiana State University in 1992.
 Prior to my undergraduate education, I served for six years in the Naval Nuclear Propulsion Program, qualifying as an operator on the S1W (Nautilus prototype) and A2W (Enterprise shipboard) reactor plants.